-Hi, it’s Mik, I’m a stuff composer at Safe Music List music library and today we’re going to talk about the YouTube copyright claims.
+Hi, it’s Mik, I’m a staff composer at Safe Music List music library and today we’re going to talk about the YouTube copyright claims.
 Many people get then, many people afraid of getting them, many people get upset over them, so I’m going to give you just a bit of information, helpful I hope, so you’ll exactly what to do if you ever get one.

 Okay so imagine this.
 You got a piece of music, royalty free music that you actually paid for the licensed use it in a video.
 You made your video, uploaded to YouTube and you got a copyright claim.